 bags may help stop bleeding.
 If

-there was recent surgery the pressure may need to be allied for up to 2 hours.
+there was recent surgery, the pressure may need to be applied for up to 2 hours.

 clove, salts and baking soda mixed or alone in a thick solution or packed

 LOST FILLING: if it is not sensitive or